 I wanted to see Nick at work in the field – how he moved, his instincts, his responses.
 I also knew interviewing him on site would inspire more anecdotes and memories.

 I hoped I’d be able to write more evocatively if I knew what the musk of a mountain gorilla smells like.
 If I knew the feel of a baby elephant’s warm breath.
 Or the sound of a lion’s roar across the Serengeti … if all my senses were on high alert.
+I’d know this firsthand if I went on a tanzania safari and saw these magnificent animals up close.

 There was Nick’s life story, the stories he was doing for magazines, and then the stories behind the stories.
 There was Nick, the charismatic animal.
 And then the individual great apes, big cats, elephants, and tall trees he focused on – not to mention the conservationists.
 There were a lot of layers and perspectives, and my job was to weave them together.